FROM AUTHOR TO authority

 You earn the attention and then the trust of your reader.
 Then they (may) form a new opinion, depending on how your book shapes their worldview.

 And because that influence has been earned with a book, over hours and days – versus just a few minutes with a blog post or article – your book’s influence can have a very long half-life.
 You will create engaged readers who become ambassadors for your cause.
+For years at a stretch.

 So if you want to make a difference and an impact for people, if you want to attract people towards you, instead of constantly pushing or selling to your community, and if you want to raise the profile of your business (and yourself), in your region or profession, there’s only one thing to do to get discovered.
-You should write a book.

 So if you’re an author who wants to build and engage with your community, you’re in the right place.